 One of my favorite aspects of this gluten-free stuffing recipe is that it can be made ahead of time, which all of you Thanksgiving hosts and hostesses can appreciate.
 Anything to cut down on the amount of cooking to be done on Turkey Day, am I right?

-• To freeze: Cook this wild rice stuffing as directed in the recipe, then let it cool completely and come to room temperature.
+When ready to serve, transfer it to a casserole dish and heat it in a preheated 325°F (165°C) oven for 20-25 minutes, until thoroughly heated.
+I highly recommend checking it halfway through and adding a splash of (no more than 1/4 cup) stock if it feels dry. - To freeze: Cook this wild rice stuffing as directed in the recipe, then let it cool completely and come to room temperature.
 Omit the pomegranate seeds and save those for when you serve the stuffing.
-Ideally, you would freeze this in a container that is both freezer- and oven-safe, but you could always freeze it in a plastic container or even a plastic Ziplock bag and then transfer it to a disposable or glass baking dish when you’re ready to reheat.
+Ideally, you would freeze this in a container that is both freezer- and oven-safe, but you could also freeze it in a Ziplock bag, then transfer it to a disposable or glass baking dish when you’re ready to reheat.

 What Pairs Well with This Recipe?